Deep Learning for Continuous-Time Stochastic Control with Jumps: Introduction

 \section{Introduction}

 A large class of dynamic decision-making problems under uncertainty can be modeled as continuous-time stochastic control problems.
-In this paper, we study a neural network-based numerical algorithm for such problems in high dimensions with finite time horizon and jumps.
-More precisely, we consider control problems of the form
+In this paper, we introduce two neural network-based numerical algorithms for such problems in high dimensions with finite time horizon and jumps.
+More precisely, we consider control problems of the form for a finite horizon $T > 0$, where the supremum is over predictable control processes $\alpha = (\alpha_t)_{0 \le t \le T}$ taking values in a subset $A \subseteq \R^m$.\ The controlled process $X^\alpha$ evolves in a subset $D \subseteq \R^d$ according to